 Kearns had been trading options on Robinhood.
 His suicide note reportedly expressed disbelief that the platform had allowed him “to get assigned almost a million dollars’ worth of leverage.”

 News reports after Kearns’ death indicated he had not actually built up nearly $750,000 in debt.
-But it drew attention to how easy the Robinhood platform made it for new investors to make risky, complicated trades that even the most seasoned stock market veterans often avoid.
+But it drew attention to how easy the Robinhood platform made it for new investors to make risky, complicated trades.

 - Signing up for a gold membership ($5 per month after a free 30-day trial)